yg72/DLHLP-2020/8 [DLHLP 2020] Speech Recognition 7.md

   * Collect large text data as training data
     * no all kinds of sequence appear in the training data
   * N-gram language model: P(y1,y2,……,yn) = P(y1|BOS)P(y2|y1)...P(yn|yn-1) 拆分概率
+  * Challenge of N-gram
+    * The estimated probability is not accurate, especially when we consider n-gram with large n
+    * Because of data sparsity (many n-grams never appear in training data)

 * Continuous LM